llouison/Now-Were-Cookin-v2/README.md

 ## Installation Instructions

 1. Run `npm install` to install all necessary dependencies listed in the package.json
-2. In psql run `create database recipe_development`
-3. Create a `.env` file in the root.
+2. Create a `.env` file in the root.
 You'll need to have a `MONGO_URI` to connect to your MongoDB and a `JWT_SECRET` to create and validate user tokens (authentication).
-4. To launch the app locally run `npm run dev` from the root folder and navigate to **localhost:5173** in your browser.
+3. To launch the app locally run `npm run dev` from the root folder and navigate to **localhost:5173** in your browser.

 ## Unsolved Problems